SatDump/SatDump/README.md

 # SatDump

 A generic satellite data processing software.
+*Thanks Mnux for the icon!*

 **Still WIP**